Steve0110110/tldrsales/README.md

 2/28/18 06:48 AM - Created and published blank terms of service and privacy policy pages.
 Used helpful tool at http://www.formswift.com to autogenerate legal terms of service document.

 2/28/18 10:43 AM - Created and published privacy policy.
 Used helpful too at https://www.freeprivacypolicy.com/ to auto-generate the required verbiage.

+2/28/2018 2:53 PM - Have been taken down a rabbit hole on getting a SSL certificate.
+Part of the questionnaire at the privacy policy generator above asked about whether or not I would be gathering personal information (yes, emails - hopefully).
+Led me to buying a Comodo SSL certificate from http://www.ssls.com ($3.83) and spending the next couple of hours working to get it issued and then upload the certificate, .ca bundle, and RSA key uploaded via my cPanel.
+Reached out to hosting provider to install the certificate for a 1 time fee ($10).
+Inadvertently requested the certificate be uploaded to the incorrect domain so had to correct for another ($10).
+Lesson learned.
+Waiting to see next step from hosting provider in the process.